Has anyone else been a bit ga-ga over the new royal baby?

 As I watched the royal couple present their new little son to the eager world, I had a feeling of longing sweep over me.
 Not jealousy (because really I’d hate to have that much attention all the time) but a wish that the world treated the birth of every child with such enthusiasm and love.

 When my baby makes her debut in a few weeks will not catch the eye of the media.
-In fact, outside of my circle or friends and family not many people will even care that she joined the world.
-Yet, in God’s eyes I am every bit a queen and my husband is a king.
+In fact, outside of my circle of friends and family, not many people will even care that she joined the world.
+Yet, in God’s eyes, I am every bit a queen and my husband is a king.
 This baby who is coming to us will be a princess, a literal heir to the most powerful kingdom on heaven or earth.

 That isn’t a fairytale.

 It is her divine nature, her birthright as a child of God.

 Each of these little people we welcome into the earth, whether born in a palace or in a brothel, are royalty.
 They are children of the Most High God and they each have a divine nature and destiny.

 As I watch this little baby boy, His Royal Highness Prince George of Cambridge, captivate the attention of the world I can’t help but wish that the world viewed the birth of every baby with the same joy and anticipation; that every child was welcomed by the world with open arms.